Abstinence: Not using drugs or alcohol.

 Impulsivity: A tendency to act without foresight or regard for consequences and to prioritize immediate rewards over long-term goals.

-Injection drug use (IDU): The act of administering drugs by injection.
+Injection drug use (IDU): Administering drugs by injection.
 Blood-borne viruses, like HIV and hepatitis, can be transmitted via shared needles or other drug injection equipment.

-Inpatient: A primary care (residential) hospital that consists of structured programming.
+Inpatient: A primary care (residential) hospital with structured programming.

 Intervention: An action intended to help treat or cure a condition.